 Some entrepreneurs do choose to designate their accountant (or their lawyer) as their registered agent.
 This is a better idea than serving as your own agent because most accountants keep standard business hours at their offices and are therefore available to be registered agents.
 Plus, because you already do business with them, you know you can trust them.

 On the other hand, accountants often charge high rates for this service and may not have any experience as registered agents.
 Also, if you want to expand to additional states, you’ll need a different registered agent because most accountants only have locations in one state.

-Absolutely.
+In some cases, yes.
 Many professional registered agent services include some sort of compliance monitor tool that allows you to keep track of your important filing deadlines.
-In addition, many registered agent services also offer annual report service, taking a major ongoing compliance requirement off your hands.

 If you’d like to learn more about the best registered agent services on our list, check out our reviews: